informalsystems/sovereign-ibc/docs/DataRequirements.md

 - It can simulate transaction sending and conduct basic pre-send checks on factors like transaction size and gas fees, etc.

+- Status:
-- Status: available as a method on the sequencer client, and also as [`sequencer_publishBatch`](https://github.com/Sovereign-Labs/sovereign-sdk/blob/cca1729445741aadbec2490c14ca2090afdc878b/full-node/sov-sequencer/src/lib.rs#L74-L90)
+  - available as a method on the sequencer client, and also as [`sequencer_publishBatch`](https://github.com/Sovereign-Labs/sovereign-sdk/blob/cca1729445741aadbec2490c14ca2090afdc878b/full-node/sov-sequencer/src/lib.rs#L74-L90)
   RPC method, though both works in an async fashion.

 ### `/send_evidence`

-- Used for submitting evidence of a rollup misbehaving.
+- Used for submitting evidence of DA layer misbehavior.

 - Status: Nothing available yet.